 In terms of the new year at work, perhaps it’s time to get out there and raise your profile?
 Whether a small or a large opportunity, there’s always a way to raise your profile at work and be noticed for all the right reasons.
 Could you, for example, volunteer to:

 If the thought of any/all of the above fill you with dread, it’s time to get in touch.
 Our Public Speaking Monkeys approach uses proven NLP techniques to work on mind-set before skill set.
 Once your monkeys are tamed and you are free of fear, your confidence will soar.
 Then we can start working on advanced presentation skills techniques, and you’ll develop into a strong presenter.

 Perhaps you are someone who isn’t scared of public speaking, but are you really the best you can be?
 And are you really pushing yourself forward at every opportunity?
-If the answer is no, our Advanced Presentation Skills Mastery Programme could be for you.
+If the answer is no, our One To One Presentation Skills Modules could be for you.
 It has been designed for people who are already confident and competent presenters, but really want to master the art.
 And that reminds me…my new book on ‘Career-limiting presentations’ will be out this spring.

 Go on, I challenge you to make that one of your goals for 2018 – to be a calm, confident speaker.